Sharad1013/Quick-Solutions-/README.md

 3. Install dependencies :
    npm install

+CREATE YOUR OWN .env FILE AND MAKE CHANGES IN YOUR CODE AS NEEDED.

 Usage :
 To start the project, run:
   npm run dev
 or open App.jsx directly in your browser

 Contact
 For any inquiries, please contact Sharad Sinha at sharadsinha@gmail.com.